Henry Clay Work: Minstrel songs

 Many of Work's songs present slaves' routine undertakings on the plantation and incorporate African-American dialect, thus falling in the minstrelsy genre.
-In Florine Thayer McCray's words, they evoke "the very atmosphere of awakening plantation life" and echo "the cottonpicker's musing hum and the roustabout's refrain."
-However, contrary to the minstrel tradition, Work exposes the actual struggles endured by African Americans rather than stereotyping or idealizing them as most antebellum musicians had done.
+In Florine Thayer McCray's words, they evoke "the very atmosphere of awakening plantation life" and echo "the cottonpicker's musing hum and the roustabout's refrain".
+The minstrel show generally displayed the black person as "ludicrous, stupid, tasteless, ugly, sexually adventorous, a dancer of wild abandon" and, at least in its early days, borrowed no influence from African-American music.
+Intended as social commentary, these unsophisticated, false images catered to northern audiences' tastes; an early Stephen Foster song, "Massa's in de Cold Ground" (1852), narrates the sorrow felt by a helpless group of slaves after the death of their gracious master.

+On the other hand, Work exposes African Americans' actual struggles rather than belittling or exalting them as most antebellum musicians had done.
 Having come face to face with their hardships while in the Underground Railroad, Work understood the plight of slaves.
-He resorted to minstrelsy not for entertainment but to endorse emancipation and Black enlistment.
+He resorted to minstrelsy not for entertainment but to endorse emancipation and black enlistment.
 "Kingdom Coming" strays from the mockery of blackface minstrelsy, portraying a realistic picture of plantation life and humanizing slaves rather than presenting them as blithe, docile servants.
 Instead of the oppressive master reigning supreme over his subjects as generally observed in minstrel songs, these roles are inverted; the slaves take over the plantation and overcome their overseer.
 The song's allure was bolstered by its employment of African-American dialect.

-Seriocomedy

-"Grafted into the Army" (1862) is described by David Ewen as "a delightful comedy tune," narrated by a widowed mother whose son was drafted into the Union army under President Lincoln's Enrollment Act.
+Method

+Root said of Work's style of composition: "Mr. Work was a slow, painstaking writer, being from one to three weeks upon a song; but when the work was done it was like a piece of fine mosaic, especially in the fitting of words to music."
+His method involved devising the melody and lyrics simultaneously in his head and, after much thought, putting them to paper.
+Sometimes, he would deliberate for a short while; at other times, he would anxiously pass days on end without concocting a suitable idea.
+The finished manuscript would then be published before he would have even heard what he had composed.
+In his youth, he habitually jotted down lyrics on small cards while going about his routine and then adapted them to piano melodies.
+Fixated on originality, Work crafted the tune for all his compositions and wrote the lyrics of all but four.
+He refused requests to put others' words to music.
+(Note: According to Hill, the four songs with borrowed lyrics are "Little Hallie" (1861), written by J. L. Peters, "God Save the Nation" (1862), by Theodore Tilton, "Agnes by the River" (1868), by Mary J. McDermit, and "Traveling Homeward" (1872) by Cadet Otis.
+Additionally, the words to "Watching for Pa" (1863) and "The Picture on the Wall" (1864) were "adapted" by Work.)